Factory Accidents: Can Police File a Case Under the Indian Penal Code?

 KMKOGATA

-In case where specific act was framed and enacted then the specific act will prevail over the general law.
-In case of accident happened in factory premises if a case was filed by the factory inspector under the rules of factory act then no police enquiry will be initiated under IPC.
+In cases where a specific act was framed and enacted, the specific act will prevail over the general law.
+In the case of an accident happening on factory premises, if a case is filed by the factory inspector under the rules of the Factory Act, then no police inquiry will be initiated under the IPC.

-Here is one judgement decided by the Hon'ble Jharkhand High Court (case No. WP (Crl.)
-No. 412/2009, D/-24-2-2010 : 2010 LLR 1058 in which it was clearly decided that criminal proceeding and FIR under IPC against the company for negligence in taking proper safety measures for the workers in the factory will be quashed since the Factories Act is a special legislation which would prevail over the provision of general law.
+Here is one judgment decided by the Hon'ble Jharkhand High Court (Case No. WP (Crl.)
+No. 412/2009, D/-24-2-2010: 2010 LLR 1058) in which it was clearly decided that criminal proceedings and FIR under IPC against the company for negligence in taking proper safety measures for the workers in the factory will be quashed since the Factories Act is a special legislation that would prevail over the provisions of general law.

 KM Kogata